Due:

 Here are some specific guidelines:

-• Other than during in-class Tutorial assignments, you should never look at another student’s code.
+• You should never look at another student’s code.

 • The only code you should look should either have been posted / created by the Course Staff or included in one of our auxiliary textbooks.